| | |

 Some of the technique lessons gleaned from this experience include: My camera has very good low light performance, so I tended to drop the ISO setting.
 However, I think I will be trying to increase the ISO and reduce the exposure time in future shoots.
 It all requires experimentation, as it is impossible to gauge the quality of an image on the screen on the back of the camera – you have to get the images into something like Lightroom on a laptop or desktop PC/Mac.

-You can see the settings I used in the EXIF info on each shot.
 All the images are extensively post-edited in Lightroom (as all astro shots generally need to be).
 I’ve added extra info in captions to some images, and you also really need to display these full screen for the best effect.

 I plan to apply the techniques I learnt to some more private excursions in the near future.